bufbuild/protobuf-es/packages/README.md

 ### [`protoc-gen-es`](./protoc-gen-es)

 This is the npm package [`@bufbuild/protoc-gen-es`](https://www.npmjs.com/package/@bufbuild/protoc-gen-es) for the code generator plugin.
-The code generator is written in Go for best performance.
-Since Go is a compiled language, we have several packages for different platforms, but you generally only need
-`npm install @bufbuild/protoc-gen-es`.

 ### [`example`](./example)